Introducing Pangaia, your new go-to brand for simple and chic loungewear essentials. A guilt-free that buy you won't regret.

 Apart from organic cotton, Pangaia uses a range of different materials they’ve developed throughout the years.
-Turning to the wine production water waste, the brand decided to come up with ways to minimise it and create something new.
+Turning to the wine production water waste, the brand decided to come up with ways to minimize it and create something new.
 As a result, they’re now venturing into footwear with their minimalist grape leather trainers.
-These are made from repurposed waste from the Italian wine industry, recycled rubber sole from industrial scrap and bio-based water glue.
+These are made from repurposed waste from the Italian wine industry, recycled rubber soles from industrial scrap, and bio-based water glue.

 Another unusual material the brand uses is seaweed.
-Sourced in Icelandic Fjords, the dried seaweed is crushed into a powder to later become a carbon-neutral and biodegradable fibre.
+Sourced in Icelandic Fjords, the dried seaweed is crushed into a powder to later become a carbon-neutral and biodegradable fiber.
 The fabric is also treated with peppermint oil to keep it fresh for longer, reducing water waste.
-It can be used up to 20 times before you wash it due to its antibacterial properties, according to Amanda Parkes, the chief innovation officer and scientist.
-This collection was a huge success and they later introduced new colours.
+It can be used up to 20 times before you wash it due to its antibacterial properties, according to Amanda Parkes, the chief innovation officer, and scientist.
+This collection was a huge success and they later introduced new colors.

 Pangaia & philanthropy

 If you still need any more reasons to shop at Pangaia, we're giving you a couple more: the brand's philanthropic activity.
 Pangaia partnered up with SeaTrees, a blue-carbon (meaning carbon stored in coastal and marine systems) platform to plant one mangrove tree for each product sold.
 Just one mangrove tree can restore one ton of CO2.
 This activity is currently taking place in Biak Island, Indonesia.